HGGM-LIM/jclustering/README.md

 This method should do two things.

-* First, it must return a ImagePlus object with the structure recommended on a previous chapter.
+* First, it must return a `ImagePlus` object with the structure recommended on a previous chapter.
-* Set an internal clusters object of the type ArrayList<Cluster> that contains the formed cluster TACs.
+* Set an internal `clusters` object of the type `ArrayList<Cluster>` that contains the formed cluster TACs.

-As said before, the structure for the ImagePlus object that is returned by the process() method is just a recommendation.
-Also, there are several helper functions that will help the developer set the appropriate voxels in a ImageStack object or in the clusters object.
-Please refer to the javadoc documents for more information on the Cluster object, if needed.
+As said before, the structure for the ImagePlus object that is returned by the `process()` method is just a recommendation.
+Also, there are several helper functions that will help the developer set the appropriate voxels in a `ImageStack` object or in the `clusters` object.
+Please refer to the javadoc documents for more information on the `Cluster` object, if needed.

-The ImagePlus that needs to be returned might be in a relatively simple way.
-Consider this process() method (and the private function below it):
+The `ImagePlus` that needs to be returned might be built in a relatively simple way.
+Consider this `process()` method (and the private function below it):

 ```java
 public ImagePlus process() {